Qdrant: Shaping the Future of Neural Search & Metric Learning

 We started Qdrant as a personal project as we were passionate about open-source software and using Rust as a programming language.
 However, we soon figured we could use it to match job descriptions, and others may also be interested.

-One growth hack we did was to go through this list of 250+ German AI startups and message some of these startups that we thought could be interested in using our technology.
+One growth hack we did was to go through this list of 250+ German AI startups and message some of them that we thought might be interested in using our technology.
 Interestingly, many startups whom we had not even contacted contacted us and asked about our technology.

-Now that we raised our pre-seed round, our goal is to develop our product so that it can handle vast amounts of data reliably on an enterprise level.
+Now that we have raised our pre-seed round, our goal is to develop our product so that it can handle reliably vast amounts of data on an enterprise level.
 Check out our product roadmap.